 Students and young professionals have come from all over Europe and worldwide, including Austria, Belgium, Brazil, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Iran, Ireland, Luxembourg, Netherlands, Poland, Portugal, Romania, Russian Federation, Serbia, Slovakia, Slovenia, South Korea, Spain, Switzerland, Thailand, Ukraine and the United Kingdom.

+Priority for places is given to students coming from Member States of the European Space Agency.
 Please see the link on the right-hand side for more details on Student Selection Criteria

 The course lasts two weeks and usually starts in the last week of August or the first week of September, depending upon the calendar of the host institution

-Lectures are around 60-90 minutes each and students can expect several lectures per day during the week except on those days which have been set aside for a space-related event or excursion.
+Lectures are around 60-90 minutes each and participants can expect several lectures per day during the week except on those days which have been set aside for a space-related event or excursion.
 Lectures take place at the host Faculty or institution.

 The weekends are usually left free for students.
 Group excursions may be organised at weekends which will be optional.

-Students are asked to pay special attention to any visa requirements that may be in place.
+Participants are asked to pay special attention to any visa requirements that may be in place.

 However, this should not come at the expense of the educational goals of the course.
 Attendance at lectures is compulsory.
 Students who fail to attend lectures or participate in their working groups may not receive their final certificate of participation.

-All students selected for the course will be asked to read and sign the Summer Course Rules prior to being accepted on the course.
+All students selected for the course will be asked to read and sign the Summer Course Rules document prior to being accepted on the course.